What Is a Demand Promissory Note?

 Flexible Repayment

-No rigid payment schedule unless the parties choose one
+No installment schedule unless the parties contract for one separately.

 Demand Promissory Note by State